-Filler Panel Kits JX40WH or JX46WH-White JX41 or JX46BL-Black
+Filler Panel Kits JX40WH-White JX41-Black

 When replacing a 36" range hood, filler panel kits fill in the additional width to provide a custom built-in appearance.

 For installation between cabinets only; not for end-of-cabinet installation.
 Each kit contains two 3"-wide filler panels.